pimsmath/syzygy-intro/content/teaching/index.md

   * **`repo=https://github.com/pimsubc/public-notebooks`** is required and
     specifies the URL of the git repository you want to clone.
   * **`branch=master`** is an optional git branch name (default "master")
-  * **`subPath=path/to/file.ipynb`** is an optional path within the repository to restrict the clone to a specific file or directory of interest.
+  * **`subPath=path/to/file.ipynb`** is an optional argument that specifies the path of the directory / notebook inside the repo to launch after cloning.
+By default, the base directory of the linked Git repository is opened.
+It's recommended that you speciy a subPath to a specific file if you want that file to open after users click the link.

 The functionality is implemented as a notebook extension so doesn't depend on any specific kernel.
 It will happily clone out *any* repository, so you can use